 The Electric Reliability Council of Texas (ERCOT) filed comments along with the Public Utility Commission of Texas (PUCT).
 ERCOT recognized that it is not subject to FERC jurisdiction, but saw value in providing input.
 ERCOT and the PUCT stated that resilience has always been an essential part of their larger public mission to ensure adequate and continuous service and underscored the importance of market design.
 Scarcity-based pricing mechanisms, they argued, not only encourage sufficient long-term investment in generation, but also help to ensure that generation owners maintain their units to maximize availability during a variety of possible system disturbances.

 RTO Resilience Actions

-While it is not clear what actions, if any, FERC will take with regard to resilience, the RTOs are beginning to take actions to address “fuel security,” a concept related to resilience.
+While it is not clear what actions, if any, FERC will take regarding resilience, the RTOs are beginning to take actions to address “fuel security,” a concept related to resilience.
 Fuel security addresses the ability of an RTO system to withstand the potential disruption of the supply of one type of fuel, such as a pipeline outage, and is a separate issue from having sufficient generating capacity in total.
-On May 1, 2018, ISO-NE asked FERC to approve payments to retain two natural gas units needed for fuel security because the units use liquified natural gas from a terminal, rather than relying on natural gas pipelines.
-The ISO is requesting a waiver of its tariff because the current tariff only allows the ISO to retain retiring resources needed for local transmission reliability, not fuel security risks.
-PJM also recently released a white paper on fuel security, proposing to first model and then incorporate fuel security risks as constraints in the capacity market (similar to how transmission constraints are modeled currently).
+FERC in December 2018 approved a request from ISO-New England to enter into short-term cost-of-service agreements with retiring generators determined to be needed for fuel security because the units use liquified natural gas from a terminal rather than relying on natural gas pipelines.
+The ISO will be filing a longer-term fuel security proposal by the summer of 2019.